RGC Young Collaborative Research Grant (PC: Prof. Bo Han, Department of Computer Science, Hong Kong Baptist University)

 Title: Towards Trustworthy Foundation Models under Imperfect Scenarios

-Principal Investigator (PC): Dr. Bo Han, Department of Computer Science, Hong Kong Baptist University
+Principal Investigator (PC): Prof. Bo Han, Department of Computer Science, Hong Kong Baptist University

 Project Summary